payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft/docs/one_arm.rst

 One-Arm Service Graph (OPTIONAL)
 =================================================

-In the previous section the lab guide went through the process of creating a two-arm graph on the APIC representing a two-arm deployment model on the F5 loab balancer
+The previou section went through the process of creating a two-arm graph on the APIC representing a two-arm deployment model on the F5 load balancer

 Let's go over the difference between a one and two arm deployment model: